OpenPeerPower/OpenPeerPower.github.io/_docs/configuration.markdown

 <div class='note tip'>

-  Test any changes to your configuration files from the command line with `hass --script check_config`.
+  Test any changes to your configuration files from the command line with `opp --script check_config`.
 This script allows you to test changes without the need to restart Open Peer Power.
 Remember to run this as the user you run Open Peer Power as.

 </div>